javierbrea/eslint-plugin-boundaries/README.md

 ];
 ```

-### Eslint v8 and below
+> [!NOTE]

-From version `5.0.0`, this plugin is compatible with eslint v9 and above.
-If you are using eslint v8 or below, you should use versions `4.x.x` of this plugin.
+> From version `5.0.0`, this plugin is compatible with eslint v9 and above.
+It may be also compatible with previous eslint versions, but you might read the [documentation of the `4.2.2` version](https://github.com/javierbrea/eslint-plugin-boundaries/tree/v4.2.2) to know how to configure it properly using the legacy configuration format.

 ## Overview